rdsea/bigdataplatforms/tutorials/basiccassandra/README.md

     ```
 11. Repeat steps 1, 3 and 7 for this container.
 You should get the same data

->This shows that the data was correctly replicated across all our nodes and configuration was correct.
+>Remember that we have **replication_factor==3** so a data item is replicated in 3 nodes.
+This shows that the data was correctly replicated across all our nodes and configuration was correct.
 Apache Cassandra has a lot of different configurations that were not covered in this tutorial and these can be found in cassandra's [documentation](https://cassandra.apache.org/doc/latest/configuration/index.html).

 ## Practices